Gordon State College: Statistics

 Biography

-Cartha Dekle DeLoach, known as Deke DeLoach, was deputy associate director of the Federal Bureau of Investigation (FBI) of the United States.
+Cartha Dekle DeLoach, known as Deke DeLoach, was associate deputy director of the Federal Bureau of Investigation (FBI) of the United States.
 During his post, DeLoach was the third most senior official in the FBI after J. Edgar Hoover and Clyde Tolson.

 5. Emily Barnelia Woodward